What is there to do in Santa Fe, New Mexico?

 Santa Fe Itinerary: A 3-Day Guide to Exploring New Mexico’s Capital - Click here to Print Itinerary

-The following is a suggested itinerary based upon places & ideas that we came up while exploring Santa Fe;
+The following is a suggested itinerary based upon places & ideas that we came up while exploring Santa Fe - note Links are provided to each destination for your convenience;

 Day 1: Arrive and Explore the Heart of Santa Fe